Skip to main content

 Supported Formats

-In the Add Data Source dialog, under Lakehouse Catalogs, select AWS Glue Data Catalog.
+2. In the Add Data dialog, select AWS Glue Data Catalog.

 General

-Name – Specify a name for the data source.
-You cannot change the name after the source is created.
-The name cannot include the following special characters:
+• Name – Specify a name for the connection.
+You cannot change the name after the connection is created.
+The name cannot include the following special characters: /, :, [, or ].

-Authentication – Provide the role that Dremio will assume to gain access to the source:
+• Authentication – Provide the IAM Role ARN that Dremio will assume to access the catalog:

-Allowed Databases – (Optional) The allowed databases configuration is a post-connection filter on the databases visible from AWS Glue.
-When selective access to the databases within AWS Glue is required, the allowed databases filter limits access within Dremio to only the needed databases per source connection, improving data security and source metadata refresh performance.
+• Allowed Databases – (Optional) The allowed databases configuration is a post-connection filter on the databases visible from AWS Glue.
+When selective access to the databases within AWS Glue is required, the allowed databases filter limits access within Dremio to only the needed databases, improving data security and metadata refresh performance.

-Encrypted Connection – (Optional) To secure the connections between AWS Glue and Dremio, select the Encrypt connection checkbox.
+• Encrypted Connection – (Optional) To secure the connections between the AWS Glue Data Catalog and Dremio, select the Encrypt connection checkbox.

 Advanced Options

-- Connection Properties – You can add key-value pairs to provide custom connection properties relevant to the source.
+• Connection Properties – You can add key-value pairs to provide custom connection properties.

-- Enforce AWS Lake Formation access permissions on datasets – Dremio checks any datasets included in the AWS Glue source for the required permissions to perform queries.
+• Enforce AWS Lake Formation access permissions on datasets – Dremio checks any datasets included in the AWS Glue Data Catalog for the required permissions to perform queries.

 Under Cache Options:

-- Max percent of total available cache space to use when possible – Specifies the disk quota, as a percentage, that a source can use on any single executor node only when local caching is enabled.
+• Max percent of total available cache space to use when possible – Specifies the disk quota, as a percentage, available on any single executor node when local caching is enabled.
 The default is 100 percent of the total disk space available on the mount point provided for caching.
 You can either manually enter a percentage in the value field or use the arrows to the far right to adjust the percentage.

 Reflection Refresh